AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Title

-For adjusting text of the tooltip title use the {api:anychart.core.ui.SeriesTooltip#titleFormatter}titleFormatter(){api} method.
+For adjusting text of the tooltip title use the {api:anychart.core.ui.Tooltip#titleFormatter}titleFormatter(){api} method.
 This method uses function or string with tokens as a parameter and can help you to format title in any desirable way.

 ```
 ```